mongolar/mongolar/README.md

 ```bash
 sudo -E go run mongolar.go
 ```
-You should be running, let me know if your not in the issue que.
+You should be running, let me know if you have problems in the issue que.

 ##This is a very early BETA